Nonparametric estimation of a factorizable density using diffusion models: Introduction

 \section{Introduction}

 Suppose we have observations $\bX^{1}, \ldots, \bX^{n}$, which are independent and identically distributed $D$-dimensional random variables following an unknown distribution $P_{0}$ with density $p_{0}$.
-Inference of the unknown $P_0$ (or its density $p_{0}$) is a fundamental task in unsupervised learning, and various methodologies and related theories have been developed over the past few decades (e.g. \citealp{hastie2009elements, tsybakov2008introduction, gine2016mathematical}).
-For large $D$, however, inferring high-dimensional distributions becomes prohibitively difficult due to the well-known phenomenon called the curse of dimensionality.
+Inference of the unknown $P_0$ or its density $p_{0}$ is a fundamental task in unsupervised learning, and various methodologies and related theories have been developed over the past few decades (e.g., \citealp{hastie2009elements, tsybakov2008introduction, gine2016mathematical}).

-Even when the dimension $D$ is large, real-world data often exhibit various low-dimensional structures.
-In such cases, one can leverage this structural information in statistical inference to effectively mitigate the curse of dimensionality.
-Sparsity \citep{hastie2015statistical} of high-dimensional parameters is one of the most important low-dimensional structures in the statistical literature.
-Additive \citep{hastie1990generalized} and manifold structures \citep{genovese2012minimax}, where data are assumed to lie close to a low-dimensional manifold within an ambient space, are also well-studied in nonparametric contexts.
+Among these approaches, \emph{diffusion models} have recently demonstrated remarkable success across a wide range of applications.
+Even when compared to other modern deep generative models such as variational autoencoders (VAEs) \citep{kingma2013auto, rezende2014stochastic}, generative adversarial networks (GANs) \citep{goodfellow2014generative, arjovsky2017wasserstein, mroueh2018sobolev}, and normalizing flows \citep{dinh2015nice, rezende2015variational}, diffusion models have achieved state-of-the-art performance in domains including image \citep{rombach2022high, dhariwal2021diffusion}, video \citep{ho2022video}, and audio generation \citep{kong2021diffwave}.

-When information about the underlying low-dimensional structure is available, it is often possible to construct statistical procedures that perform substantially better than those that ignore this structural information.
-In real data analysis, however, knowledge about whether the data under consideration possesses a specific structure is often unavailable, except in very specific circumstances.
-As a result, statistical procedures that can adapt to various structures are preferred.
-Here, adaptation roughly means that a procedure performs as well as one that explicitly leverages the structural information.
-For instance, deep neural networks (DNNs) exhibit such adaptive properties in various structural function estimation problems \citep{imaizumi2022adaptive, schmidt2020nonparametric, tang2024adaptivity, chae2023likelihood}.
+Rather than directly estimating $p_0$, diffusion models, more generally referred to as score-based generative models, aim to estimate the map $\bx \mapsto \nabla \log p_0(\bx)$, commonly known as the score function.
+They can be regarded as an implicit approach to density estimation because, although no direct estimator of $p_0$ is constructed, the estimated score function enables sampling from the learned distribution, for example, via score-based Markov chain Monte Carlo algorithms such as Hamiltonian or Langevin Monte Carlo \citep{neal2011mcmc}.
+The idea of score-function estimation was first proposed by \citet{hyvarinen2005estimation} and subsequently extended by \citet{vincent2011connection} and \citet{song2020sliced}.